kristianedstrom/Group-11/Assignments/A5/Reflection.md

 ## Learning excerience
 When we started this course, we didn't know anything about BIM.
 It felt like we were at level 0, just starting out and confused about what BIM even meant.
 As we went through the course, things started to make more sense.
 We learned about how BIM is used in different roles and practical situations.

 Even though we've come a long way, there's still a lot we need to figure out.
 One big thing is understanding how to use programming in BIM.
 It seems like knowing more about that could help us do more complicated stuff with BIM.
 We're also working on keeping things simple when we explain BIM cases so that other people can understand them easily.
+In assignment 4 we our level as level 1, so we have had progress in our understanding of OpenBIM and how it works.

 Looking forward, we see the potential of using OpenBIM in our future projects.
 We've realized it can be effective, but we need to learn more about it and actually use it more to get the hang of it.
 So, while we're not experts yet, we're excited about the possibilities OpenBIM offers for our future work.